What To Do If Someone Is Following You In A Car

 Don’t panic and don’t drive reckless.

-NEVER stop and get out of your car.
+NEVER stop and get out of your car when someone is following you.

 NEVER go straight home.
 You do not want the ‘nut job’ to know where you live.